edgardomortiz/vcf2phylip/README.md

   -f, --fasta           Write a FASTA matrix, disabled by default -n, --nexus           Write a NEXUS matrix, disabled by default -b, --nexus-binary    Write a binary NEXUS matrix for analysis of biallelic
-                        SNPs in SNAPP, disabled by default.
+                        SNPs in SNAPP, only diploid genotypes will be processed, disabled by default.
   -r, --resolve-IUPAC   Randomly resolve heterozygous genotypes to avoid IUPAC
                         ambiguities in the matrices -v, --version         show program's version number and exit